kyverno/website/content/en/docs/High Availability/_index.md

 ---
-title: High Availability
+title: "High Availability"
-linkTitle: High Availability
+linkTitle: "High Availability"
 weight: 120
 description: >
   Understand the various components of Kyverno and how it impacts high availability.